jlgrock/docker-bootstrapped-mysql/README.md

 ## Building the image
 1. Put a sql file called *export.sql* containing your exported data into the folder *data*.
-2. To build the container, execute the following (substituting the tag name).
+2. From the root directory of the git repository, execute the following (substituting the tag name).
 ```
-docker build -t <tag_name>
+docker build -t <tag_name> .
 ```

 ## Deploying the image